prasadashu/ansible_monolithic_hadoop/README.md

 ## Working with Hadoop

-Once the playbook has executed successfully, the following can be done to test Hadoop file system.
+Once the playbook has been executed successfully, the following can be done to test Hadoop file system.

 ### 1. Switch user to *hadoopusr*.